YannicEl/Vis2-RTVis-2024WS/README.md

 ## Camera

+The Camera component manages the viewpoint and perspective within the 3D scene.
+It handles parameters such as position, orientation, field of view, and projection matrices, enabling users to navigate and visualize the scene from different angles.

 ## Geometry

 Holds all vertices and indices belonging to a piece of geometry.
 Has helper functions for writing vertex and index buffers to the GPU.